habuma/spring-ai-examples/README.md

 # Spring AI Examples

-This repository is where I'll add various examples of using Spring AI.
+This repository is where I'll commit various examples of using Spring AI.

 You can clone this project in its entirety and work with it like that. *Or* better, use the [SpringCLI](https://docs.spring.io/spring-boot/docs/current/reference/html/cli.html) to select individual projects and create them locally.